-- Gaining information to ensure that training needs, hiring practices, and other industry needs are being met; - Ensuring through the collaboration of the LWDBs that industry training for in-demand occupations is being met; and - Collaborating with county economic development agencies, educational institutions, employers, and other partners to apply for state and federal grant funding to enhance workforce development and program delivery at the WDBs and One-Stop Career Centers.
+- Ensuring through the collaboration of the LWDBs that industry training for in-demand occupations is being met; and - Collaborating with county economic development agencies, educational institutions, employers, and other partners to apply for state and federal grant funding to enhance workforce development and program delivery at the WDBs and One-Stop Career Centers.

-In addition, the GCWDB will continue to work with NJDOL to ensure a consistent fiscal management and reporting protocol for WIOA and other administrative and program delivery requirements.
+In addition, the SJWC will work through its WDBs to ensure a consistent fiscal management and reporting protocol for WIOA and other administrative and program delivery requirements.